corrode/corrode.github.io/content/blog/java-rust-migration/index.md

 7. **Monitor and Test**
 Use monitoring and automated tests throughout the migration.
 Rust’s safety guarantees help, but you still need to test thoroughly and catch any issues early.

-**You're in it for the long run.** Your team needs to feel comfortable with the decision, so involve them in the process.
+Most importantly, **you need to be in it for the long run** so your team needs to feel comfortable with the decision, so involve them in the process.
 Don’t just make the decision above their heads.

 Consider the constraints and risks your project might face—proprietary tools, unusual databases, or special dependencies.
 Do the research upfront to avoid surprises.
 And if you need new libraries, be prepared to contribute back to the Rust ecosystem.

 At the end of the day, Rust’s investment pays off.
 Even if you don’t go full Rust, the knowledge gained will make your developers better programmers.

 If you'd like to discuss this further, feel free to reach out [here] (insert contact link).

+{% info(headline="Make the most of Rust", icon="crab") %}

+Is your company considering to migrate from Java to Rust?
+I offer consulting services to get you up to speed with your Rust projects, from training your team to code reviews and architecture consulting.
+Check out my [services page](/services) to learn more.

+{% end %}